nokaut/wsknn/paper/paper.md

 # Package structure

-The package is lightweight, it depends only on the `numpy` and `pyyaml` packages.
+The package is lightweight, it depends only on the `numpy`, `more_itertools` and `pyyaml` packages.
 It works with every currently supported Python version.
 It has two main functions: `fit()` to build a memory representation of a model, and `predict()` to return recommendations.
-What is worth noticing is that the recommendation strategy may be altered after fitting a model; it allows testing different scenarios in parallel.
+What is worth noticing is that **the recommendation strategy may be altered after fitting a model**; it allows testing different scenarios in parallel.

 The users may control: